sdsmith1981/dev-test/README.md

 ## Introduction

-Your task is to create a **Pet-é-dex** a web-based encyclopedia for either dogs or cats.
+Your task is to create a **Pet-é-dex** web-based encyclopedia for either dogs or cats.
 You can choose between:
 - [The Cat API](https://thecatapi.com/)
 - [The Dog API](https://thedogapi.com/)